-Here at Kineo we love open source, and are firm advocates of Moodle and Totara LMS (a custom distribution of Moodle for corporate), which we employ as our preferred learning management system for client solutions.
-However, with so many LMS options out there – both proprietary and open source – it can be a bit of a minefield.
+Chances are, if you're exploring new LMSs for your organisation, you've got a bit of a headache.
+We love open source technologies, and are firm advocates of Totara LMS (we did co-create it after all).
+However, with so many LMS options out there – both proprietary and open source – choosing an LMS can be a bit of a minefield.

 So, where do you start?
-To support you in your decision-making, here are ten things you need to know when it comes to selecting an LMS for your business.
+To support you in your decision-making, here are ten things you need to know and consider when it comes to choosing an LMS for your business.

-They have to live with it every day.
-Care about their experience, not just your administrators.
+Building accurate learner personas is absolutely vital if you want to secure optimal engagement.
 Think about your most important users and describe them in real terms, with personality, detailed history and complete background.
 Document a ‘user journey’ for each persona.
 Ask yourself:

 - What are their primary interactions with the LMS?

 - What’s most important to them?